inpsyde/wp-translation-downloader/docs/Commands.md

 By default, when no packages are passed via `--packages` flag, _all_ installed packages will be processed.

-Note: `--packages` flag must be a comma separated list of package names, with support glob patterns, e.g. `--packages="foo/bar,inpsyde/*"`.
+Note: `--packages` flag must be a comma-separated list of package names (glob patterns supported), e.g. `--packages="foo/bar,inpsyde/*"`.

 ## Clean-up Translations